rutikwankhade/Devblogs-hashnode/cl07rb56v0007txnvcysbe7cc.md

 ### Technologies used
 - Next.js - to build frontend
 - TailwindCSS - for styling the app
-- Express and Node.js - for setting up server
+- Express and Node.js - for setting up the server
 - MongoDB - database
-- headles UI - for built-in components
+- headless UI - for built-in components

 ### Deployment on Netlify
 I hosted almost every app I built on netlify when I started coding.
-I was a beginner and netlify had a really smooth, beginner-friendly experience of deploying sites.
+I was a beginner and netlify had a smooth, beginner-friendly experience of deploying sites.
 So I focused on building the app and letting netlify take care of it.